CASE STUDY: Six Nines IT and CloudHealth help Cadence run faster and more efficiently through the cloud

 Cadence Design Systems is a software development company and manufacturer of chip design software used in the electronic design automation (EDA) industry.

-Cadence was looking for a more cost-effective way to augment the compute needs of their software developers, and provide greater agility and consistency.
+Cadence was looking for a more cost-effective way to augment the compute needs of their software developers, and provide greater agility and consistency with DevOps principles.
 With everyone working out of a single environment, a common server farm with thousands of machines, different workload types and users competed with each other for resources.

 “Jobs were delayed, and didn’t run in a consistent manner.
 What might take 45 minutes one day, could take six hours the next,” said Mike Stanton, IT Director, R&D Solutions for Cadence.
 “The level of inconsistency was frustrating for developers, who didn’t know when their job would run or complete.”